Pawardevelops/Input-field/README.md

 # Input-field
-A simple input field with few transition
+A simple input field with few transition using only html/css